 No healthy parent wants to think about his child viewing pornography, but it often happens.
-Some researchers have stated that the average age of exposure to pornography is down to eight.
-Before the days of the Internet, children were typically between the ages of eleven to thirteen when they began by viewing soft-core pornography found in magazines like Playboy.
+Some researchers have stated that the average age of exposure to pornography is down to 8.
+Before the days of the Internet, children were typically between the ages of 11 to 13 when they began by viewing soft-core pornography found in magazines.

 Today's child lives in a culture where hard-core pornography abounds.
 Our children are being seduced daily, and we need to bear this fact in mind whenever we have the occasion to redirect them away from pornography.

 It is also extremely important that parents not direct all their efforts toward their sons at the expense of their daughters.
 Pornography and other sexualized media can adversely affect girls as well as boys and often leads to significant damage in their ability to form healthy relationships as an adult.

 We want to be intentional parents.
 It's our privilege and responsibility to educate them about sexuality.
 We want to begin early, and continue throughout their time with us in the home.

 The ultimate goal for our children's sexuality is that they will be able to see the dynamic interplay between sexuality and spirituality.
 As Christians, we want to help them understand, for example, that sexual intercourse is an act of love shared between a husband and wife.
 This sacred act symbolizes the spiritual union that will occur between Christ and His bride, the Church, upon His return to earth.
 We hope our sons will see themselves as a type of Christ as they relate to their wives, and that our daughters will see themselves as a type of the church as they relate to their husbands.
 What we model today in our marriages will likely reproduce itself in our children's marriages.

 By helping our children to see the big picture about the sanctity of sex, we are better prepared to confront the problem of pornography when and if it occurs in our children's lives.